 For research on the Royal Carnatic Orchestra of the Mysore Court which has now evolved into the Mysore Police Band.
 It will trace the journey of the Orchestra from being considered as ‘exotic’ in 19th-century India to the current perception of it being an ignored ‘relic’ of the British Raj.
 The project will also examine the ways in which the Band, which was instated to safeguard the ‘culturally pristine form’ of Carnatic music against the backdrop of sociopolitical and cultural transformation in South India, has been excluded from mainstream discourses.
 The outcome will be a manuscript for a book.
 The Grantee’s deliverables to IFA with the Final Report will be the manuscript, audio-visual footage of recordings and performances, and notations of the music of the Band.
 Grant funds will pay for costs towards an honorarium, professional fees, travel and accommodation, equipment rental, fee to institutions for copying relevant documents and records, and an accountant’s fee.

-For support towards a set of workshops and a 30-day reconnaissance journey on train for a group of artists in an attempt to gather diverse perspectives around identity in the country.
-The journey will cover four locations across the country through the route Bangalore–Dhemaji–Srinagar–Perambavoor – Bangalore; and involve performances, performative interactions and interviews with fellow passengers and the crew of the train.
-The outcome of this project is a broad performance structure, which will serve as the basis for developing the project further on another journey by train scheduled for later this year.
+For a set of workshops and a 30-day reconnaissance train journey undertaken by a group of artists, in an attempt to gather diverse perspectives around identity in India.
+The journey, which will touch four locations Bangalore–Dhemaji–Srinagar–Perambavoor, will involve performances, performative interactions, and interviews with fellow passengers and the crew of the train.
+The outcome will be a broad performance structure, based on which the project will be further developed on another train journey.
 The Grantee’s deliverables to IFA with the Final Report will be documentation of the processs in the form of stills, videos or sketches made during the journey.